 Membership in the BC Transfer System

 The BC Transfer System is made up of BC public institutions, some BC private institutions and two out-of-province institutions (Yukon College and Athabasca University).
 Membership is based on approval through a recognized quality assurance process and is described in detail below.
+For more information, see BCCAT's policy regarding System Membership.

 A. Public Post-Secondary Institutions in BC